apoorv-ambade/algo-trading/README.md

 **Trading is subject to market risks, and Futures & Options (F&O) trading carries a high level of risk.
 I am not responsible for any financial losses or decisions made based on this project.**

 ## Overview:
-This project involves a Python-based trading bot that automates scalping for BankNifty options.
+This project involves a Python-based trading bot that automates scalping for Nifty50 options.
 It integrates the Zerodha Kiteconnect API and TradingView to automate trading decisions and execution in real-time.

 Key Features: